openego/eDisGo/doc/methodology/complexity_reduction.rst

-ones. :meth:`~edisgo.edisgo.EDisGo.reinforce` does this when called with ``reduced_analysis=True``: it picks the most critical steps with :func:`~edisgo.tools.temporal_complexity_reduction.get_most_critical_time_steps` (ranked by the worst voltage and line-loading issues; whole worst-case *intervals* can be selected with :func:`~edisgo.tools.temporal_complexity_reduction.get_most_critical_time_intervals`).
+ones. :meth:`~edisgo.edisgo.EDisGo.reinforce` does this when called with ``reduced_analysis=True``: it picks the most critical steps with :func:`~edisgo.tools.temporal_complexity_reduction.get_most_critical_time_steps` (ranked by the worst voltage and line-loading issues, by default weighted by the estimated grid-expansion costs; whole worst-case *intervals* can be selected with :func:`~edisgo.tools.temporal_complexity_reduction.get_most_critical_time_intervals`).

-The flexibility optimisation uses a separate step selection in ``edisgo.opf.timeseries_reduction`` — e.g.
+The flexibility optimisation uses a separate step selection in ``edisgo.opf.timeseries_reduction`` — :func:`~edisgo.opf.timeseries_reduction.get_steps_curtailment` and :func:`~edisgo.opf.timeseries_reduction.get_steps_storage` *select and expand* the critical time steps, while :func:`~edisgo.opf.timeseries_reduction.get_linked_steps` then groups them into representative steps for the OPF.
-:func:`~edisgo.opf.timeseries_reduction.get_steps_curtailment` and
-:func:`~edisgo.opf.timeseries_reduction.get_steps_storage` — which clusters
-representative steps for the OPF.

 Memory
 ------

-:meth:`~edisgo.edisgo.EDisGo.reduce_memory` downcasts the stored time-series and results DataFrames to smaller dtypes, lowering memory use without changing the grid.
+:meth:`~edisgo.edisgo.EDisGo.reduce_memory` downcasts the stored time-series, results, heat-pump and overlying-grid DataFrames to smaller dtypes (``float32`` by default), lowering memory use without changing the grid.

 References
 ----------